phac-nml/biohansel/docs/source/user-docs/usage.rst

 BioHansel uses genome assemblies (FASTA files) or reads (FastQ files) from WGS data as an input.
 It also accepts these files as their Gzipped FASTA/FASTQ formats.
 Genomes can be fully assembled or a collection of contigs when analyzed without impacting the output.

 SNV subtyping schemes have to be defined for BioHansel to run correctly.
 Two schemes are included and user created schemes can be used by creating SNV k-mers in the FASTA format.
-See `Creating schemes <**link**>`_ for more details.
+See `Creating schemes <subtyping_schemes.html>`_ for more details.

+Subtype metadata schemes can be added to the analysis but are not required.
+Added metadata is joined with the subtype field of the final results.
+More detailed info on formating of metadata schemes can be found in the `input section <input.html>`_.

 Output Results
 --------------